 - ML Model Accuracy Monitoring Information.

+- For Analytics ID set to "QoS and Policy Assistance", QoS parameter set(s) only containing QoS parameter types and/or QoS characteristic types, and optionally a requested QoE type.

 Outputs, Required: Set of:

 - the tuple (Analytics ID or an indication (i.e. LMF-based AI/ML Positioning), one or more tuples of unique ML Model identifier and the information as defined in clause 6.2A.2.